jjethwa/icinga2/README.md

 - `icinga2.key`: The corresponding private key
 - `icinga2.chain` (optional): If a certificate chain is needed, add this file.
 Consult your CA-vendor for additional info.

+# Adding own modules

+To use your own modules, you're able to install these into `enabledModules`-folder of your `/etc/icingaweb2` volume.

 ## Environment variables Reference

 | Environmental Variable | Default Value | Description |